neoskop/ethereal-secrets/README.md

 # Ethereal Secrets

-A middleware to help secure temporary secrets in the browser.
+A middleware to help secure temporary confidential data in the browser.

 ## Overview